 The bush prefers a full-sun to part-shade position in the garden.

-With healthy soil (helped by compost and mulched with sugar cane or similar), adequate water and plenty of sunshine, pepino will produce bigger and sweeter fruit.
+With healthy soil amended with compost and mulched with sugar cane mulch or similar organic mulch, adequate water and plenty of sunshine, pepino will produce bigger and sweeter fruit.
 But the pepino is a hardy bush that will happily grow in many conditions, including clay, loamy and sandy soil.

 While the pepino plant is said to be sensitive to frost, there are many gardeners who grow the plant successfully in climates affected by frost.
 The plant may develop yellow leaves and the leaves may drop if affected by frost but the plant will usually recover well when the weather warms up.

 If you live in a frost-prone climate, try finding a sheltered spot to plant the pepino to protect it from the worst of the frost.
 Close to a wall or under the eaves of a house can work well.

-Growing pepino in pots is a great option as pots can moved undercover to a sheltered spot during times of frost.
+Growing pepino in pots is a great option as pots can be moved undercover to a sheltered spot during times of frost.

 When Does Pepino Fruit